quantmind/pulsar/docs/source/design.rst

     ap = spawn(periodic_task=task)

-The value returned by :func:`.spawn` is an :class:`.ActorProxyFuture`, a specialised :class:`~asyncio.Future` with the :attr:`., which has the actor id ``aid`` and it is called back once the remote actor has started.
+The value returned by :func:`.spawn` is an :class:`~asyncio.Future`, called back once the remote actor has started.
 The callback will be an :class:`.ActorProxy`, a lightweight proxy for the remote actor.